-The body part to be transmitted is created in the system's native format.
+The body to be transmitted is created in the system's native format.
 The native character set is used, and where appropriate local end of line conventions are used as well.
-The may be a UNIX-style text file, or a Sun raster image, or a VMS indexed file, or audio data in a system-dependent format stored only in memory, or anything else that corresponds to the local model for the representation of some form of information.
+The body may be a UNIX-style text file, or a Sun raster image, or a VMS indexed file, or audio data in a system-dependent format stored only in memory, or anything else that corresponds to the local model for the representation of some form of information.
+Fundamentally, the data is created in the "native" form specified by the type/subtype information.